Hundreds of Red Shades with Names and Hex Codes

 #E62200 Coast Guard Red #40

 For Coast Guard we actually have at least two different hues of red, apart from #E03C31 they use #E23D28 too.
-The power of color red was always present at dominant, controlling people and organisations.
+The power of color red was always present as dominant, being able to control the people and organisations.
 We are not surprised finding it transformed into the world of giant corporations as well.
 Some of presented HTML codes are simulated hex values.

 #D50F25 tudi HEX: #EA4335 Google Red